AI4Finance-Foundation/FinRL/README.md

 FinRL has three layers: applications, drl agents, and market environments.

-For a trading task on the top, an agent (in the middle) interacts with an environment (at the bottom), making sequential decisions.
+For a trading task (on the top), an agent (in the middle) interacts with an environment (at the bottom), making sequential decisions.

 <div align="center">